helix-foundation/currency/contracts/currency/README.md

 This function looks up the value in the checkpoint for total supply that occurs soonest before `blockNumber`.
 This lookup is done via a binary search through the `_totalSupplyCheckpoints` array.

 ##### Security Notes
- - Reverts if `_blockNumber` is greater than the current block number.
+ - Reverts if `_blockNumber` is greater than or equal to the current block number.
  - If no checkpoint is found before the requested block number, 0 is returned.

 #### getPastVotes